eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 ---

 Open three terminals in the workspace folder.
-On each, you need to source Vulcanexus installation, as well as the package installation.
+On each, it is needed to source Vulcanexus installation, as well as the package installation.
-Then, export the `FASTRTPS_DEFAULT_PROFILES_FILE` environment variable to point out to the corresponding profiles file.
-And run the ROS 2 node.
+Then, export the `FASTRTPS_DEFAULT_PROFILES_FILE` environment variable to point out to the corresponding profiles file and run the node.

 First, in the first terminal, run the subscriber node, configured with the profiles1.xml file: